 We are going to add HTML code to our component.

-(2) Select Overwrite Code to create a clean code structure
+(2) Select Overwrite Code to create a clean code structure.
+After setting up the structure don't forget to clean away the comments and variables you didn't use.

 Next we are going to add our static html code in the code editor.